Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

 Again, they both call the `print` _built-in_ function, this time with a [f-string](https://realpython.com/python-f-strings/).

-> The first line when you define a function is called the **function signature**, it has the keyword (`def`) the name of the function and optionally some parameters.

-Once you have **defined** your functions, if you run your program nothing happens.
+Once you have **defined** your functions, if you try to run your program, you will see that nothing happens.

-This is expected, for your functions to be executed you need to `call` them.
+This is expected: for your functions to be executed you will need to `call` them.

 ### How to call a function
 Calling a function is equivalent to executing the code inside your function.
-It will be called with the arguments (or values) that you pass to it.
+It will be called with the **arguments** (or values) that you pass to it.

 To call your first function, you simply do the following:
 ```python